adammakuchowski/adammakuchowski/README.md

 - :octocat: Business github account: [**Adam Makuchowski at Pronos**](https://github.com/AdamMaku)

 <h3 align="left">About me:</h3>
-I work as a Junior FullStack Developer.
+I work as a Junior Fullstack JS Developer.
 I am a passionate programmer with a focus on developing web applications on both the frontend and backend.
 Currently, I work with technologies such as React, Node, and MongoDB.
 <br />
 <br />
-As a FullStack Developer, I strive to constantly improve my skills and knowledge through practical projects and self-learning.
+As a Fullstack JS Developer, I strive to constantly improve my skills and knowledge through practical projects and self-learning.
 My goal is to create innovative and functional web applications that meet the needs of users and contribute to business development.
 <br />
 <br />
 I am motivated to continuously develop as a programmer, which is why I keep up-to-date with the latest news and trends in programming.